opinion

 From Tariffs to Trends: Staying Resilient in a Shaky Online Adult Market

 Whenever I check in with clients these days, I encounter the same concerns.
-For many, business never quite bounced back after the typical post-holiday-season slowdown.
+For many, business has not quite bounced back after the typical post-holiday-season slowdown.
 Instead, consumers have been holding back due to the economic uncertainty around the Trump administration’s new tariffs and their impact on prices.
 People may not be panicking, but they’re definitely watching the economic landscape more closely.
 At Segpay, we’re still seeing some growth in Q2, but most of it is coming from new net business while our base of existing merchants is holding steady with just a small amount of growth.

 Direct Impact: Physical Goods, Production and Tech Costs